dcm4che/dcm4che/dcm4che-conf/dcm4che-conf-core/README.md

 - Correctly named getters and setters MUST be provided for all configurable properties.

 #### Config extensions (extensibility by composition)
-Some properties might be related only to a certain, possibly optional feature of a configurable object, and then it makes sense not to include them into the main class but rather make the class extendable and put those properties into an optional extension.
-This is also very usefult to separate concerns and to keep dependencies between components in a manageable state
+Some properties might be related only to a certain, possibly optional feature of a configurable object, and then it makes sense not to include them into the main class but rather make the class extensible and put those properties into an (optional) extension.
+This also helps to avoid dependencies on the irrelevant parts (i.e. irrelevant extensions) of the configuration, while still allowing to manipulate the primary (extensible) objects.

-Dcm4che config framework allows extensibility by composition (i.e. not using polymorphism like A extends B, but rather adding 'features' to A, like A can have feature B and feature C).
+The framework allows extensibility by composition (i.e. not using polymorphism like A extends B, but rather adding 'features' to A, like A can have feature B and feature C).
 One can make a class 'extendable' by including a special property in a form of a Map where an extension class corresponds to an extension instance itself.
-This property must be marked with `isExtensionsProperty=true` to enable the extension logic.
-For example to make `Connection` class extandable, the following property was added:
+A property must be marked with `type = ConfigurableProperty.ConfigurablePropertyType.ExtensionsProperty` to enable the extension logic.

-    @ConfigurableProperty(name = "connectionExtensions", isExtensionsProperty = true)
-    private Map<Class<? extends ConnectionExtension>, ConnectionExtension> extensions
-    = new HashMap<Class<? extends ConnectionExtension>, ConnectionExtension>();

 To make the framework aware of extensions while loading/persisting configuration, one has to register them (see `DicomConfigurationBuilder`).
 For EE case, there is a helper in `dcm4chee-conf-cdi` project that performs it automatically by using CDI.